 Whether it’s in ancient Greek temples, or Renaissance paintings, we see rectangles of these proportions in many beautiful designs.

-It just so happens that the iPhone’s screen – like many successful products – is approximately in the form of a golden rectangle.
+It just so happens that the iPhone’s screen – like the form-factor of many enduringly successful products – is approximately in the form of a golden rectangle.
 The proportions aren’t exact, but visual neuroscientists have found that there is a range of rectangle height-to-width ratios that we find pleasing (2).

 Of course, this shape also is a good shape for fitting into the palm of our hands, so its visual appeal may be accidental, yet it is nevertheless there!